kolzchut/mediawiki-extensions-Donation/README.md

 See MediaWiki's generic extension installation instructions: https://www.mediawiki.org/wiki/Manual:Extensions#Installing_an_extension

+## Usage
+Module `ext.donation.modal` will be added to every page, available as `mw.donation.modal`.
+It can start a modal with the donation form by calling `mw.donation.modal.show()`.
+Any element with the `.donationBtn` class will also the trigger the same.

 ## Configuration
 - `$wgDonationTranzilaTerminalName`: Tranzila terminal name
 - `$wgDonationSuggestedAmounts`: array of suggested amounts for donation.
 Must be 3 items.